Data Compression with Stochastic Codes: The proof of the pudding is in the applications

 \subsection{Compression with realism constraints}

-Consider image or video compression: given that the lossy reconstruction captures the original video's semantic details, we want it to \textit{look good} at all bit rates.
+In lossy image or video compression, in addition to reconstructing the semantic details of the original data, we also want it to \textit{look good} at all bit rates.
 At high rates, this is usually not an issue, but what about low rates?
 The key insight is that high distortion does not preclude the reconstruction from looking good.
 A landmark insight came from \cite{blau2019rethinking}, which introduced the notion of \textit{realism}.
-The realism of a compressor depends solely on its output distribution $P_{\hat{X}}$, and we call any sample from $P_X$ perfectly realistic.
-In general, requiring that our compressor be perfectly realistic is unrealistic.
-Thus, to relax perfect realism, we quantify it by using a statistical distance $\Delta(P_X, P_{\hat{X}})$, and extend the rate-distortion function from \Cref{eq:source_coding_rate_distortion_function} to include this constraint:
+A compressor's realism depends solely on its output distribution $P_{\hat{X}}$, and we call any sample from the data distribution $P_X$ perfectly realistic.
+However, requiring that our compressor be perfectly realistic is generally unrealistic.
+Thus, to relax perfect realism, we quantify it with a statistical distance $\Delta(P_X, P_{\hat{X}})$, and extend the rate-distortion function to include this constraint:

-This reveals another benefit of relative entropy coding over quantisation: there exist cases where $R(D, \delta)$ is \textit{strictly} lower if we use relative entropy coding than if we quantise. \footnote{Technically, it can be shown that there are cases in which allowing the encoded noise to depend on the input (i.e., using relative entropy coding) results in a strictly lower $R_p(D)$ value compared to using decoder-side only randomisation of a quantised representation.} We refer the readers interested in the study of realism to the article by Hamdi and G{\"u}nd{\"u}z \cite{hamdi2026survey} appearing in this same issue.
+Here, relative entropy coding provides another benefit over quantisation: there are cases where $R(D, \delta)$ is \textit{strictly} lower if we use relative entropy coding than if we quantise.
+We refer readers interested in the theory of realism to Hamdi and G{\"u}nd{\"u}z's article \cite{hamdi2026survey} appearing in the same issue.